 anywhere, but electricity is a new strain and is more an investment.

-Among the events of the year, let us quote the arrival to Chicago of Tommy McClennan, straight from of his native Mississippi.
+Among the events of the year, let us quote the arrival to Chicago of Tommy McClennan, straight from his native Mississippi.
 Strongly influenced by Robert Johnson, he distinguishes himself by the outstanding quality of his voice.
-He records in November for Bluebird but his growing success is quickly tarnished by an outspoken which is for a black musician a weighty handicap to a mostly white audience .
-Like many fans, the small world of blues is crying too this year the loss of singer Ma Rainey, glory of the 1910s and 1920s who at the time launched the career of Louis Armstrong.
+He records in November for Bluebird but his growing success is quickly tarnished by an outspoken which is for a black musician a weighty handicap to a mostly white audience.
+Like many fans, the small world of blues is crying too this year the loss of female vocalist Ma Rainey, glory of the 1910s and 1920s who at the time launched the career of Louis Armstrong.
 Memphis Minnie just dedicates one of her songs.

 21 The strange destiny of Tommy McClennan

 Native of Yazoo City, in the heart of the Delta, he is already more than 30 years old when he arrives in Chicago at the invitation of Lester Melrose, the tireless agent of Bluebird.
 This one went to see him play one year earlier in Mississippi on the advice of Big Bill Broonzy.
 Melrose always seeks the rare pearl and thinks of having found it in McClennan, a self-taught guitarist trained at the school of pioneers such as Tommy Johnson and

 Charley Patton.
 Having never left the Delta, he only knows the juke-joints where he occurs occasionally and the cotton fields where he works but he possesses on the other hand an amazing way of singing, an exceptional voice which grants by certain sides Charley Patton's vigor to Robert Johnson's subtlety.